oubiwann/maintaining-state-in-clojure/README.rst

 Examples
 ========

-All of the examples below are adapted from an example given by Peter Norvig in Chapter 13 of his famous Lisp book, `PAIP`_.
+Most of the examples below are adapted from an example given by Peter Norvig in Chapter 13 of his famous Lisp book, `PAIP`_.
 The `Chapter 13 PAIP source code`_ is available online at the `Peter Norvig site`_.